An excellent private research university should take on the most intractable, multifaceted problems of our time.

 We are tackling several of these this year.
 I have created steering committees of deans from across the university to work on these problems:

-We are also working on immigration issues.
+We are also working on challenges unique to global migration.